chrislattman/blogging-project/docs/terminal-commands/README.md

 - `curl wttr.in` outputs a 3-day weather forecast for your current IP address location
     - `curl wttr.in/<city>` outputs a 3-day weather forecast for the given city
     - You can also specify a state to narrow down the right city, e.g. `curl wttr.in/manhattan,ks`
-- Here are some more `curl` options:
+- `curl` is a very powerful tool for testing web applications.
+Here are some more `curl` options:
     - `-d "arg=value"` is used to submit a POST request with `Content-Type: application/x-www-form-urlencoded`
         - This flag can be specified multiple times for multiple arguments
         - This flag cannot be used with `-F`